MrOliverW/Open-Source-Discord-Soundboard-Bot-Project/readme.txt

 This was created my MrOliverW (GitHub username) with help from Google Gemini and Chat GPT.

 To make this bot work in your server:
+Prerequisites: User must be able to run this code and edit 2 lines of code: The BOT_TOKEN - '' line and The VOICE_CHANNEL_ID = line.

 1. Go to https://discord.com/developers/applications/ and Create new applications
 2. Tap the "Bot" button on the Settings tab and make sure the following are selected "Presence Intent", "Server Members Intent", "Message Content Intent"